jeckep/simple-sparkjava-redis-session-manager/README.md

 Customisation
 -------------

-If you don't want to user [jedis](https://github.com/xetorthio/jedis) as redis client,  create you own class implementing RedisConnector instead of JedisConnector.
+If you don't want to use [jedis](https://github.com/xetorthio/jedis) as redis client,  create you own class implementing RedisConnector instead of JedisConnector.

 Disclaimer
 ----------